Freedom of the Press 2017 Methodology

 All states, from the most democratic to the most authoritarian, are committed to this doctrine through the UN system; to deny it is to deny the universality of basic human rights.
 While cultural distinctions or economic underdevelopment may affect the character or volume of news flows within a country or territory, these and other differences are not acceptable explanations for infringements such as centralized control of the content of news and information.

 Research and Scoring Process

-The research and scoring process involves nearly 90 analysts—primarily external consultants—who draft the scores and country/territory reports.
+The research and scoring process involves more than 90 analysts—primarily external consultants—who draft the scores and country/territory reports.
 Analysts gather information from field research, professional contacts, reports from local and international nongovernmental organizations (NGOs), reports of governments and multilateral bodies, and domestic and international news media.
 We would particularly like to thank the other members of the International Freedom of Expression Exchange (IFEX) network for providing detailed and timely analyses of press freedom violations in a variety of countries worldwide.

 The scores are reviewed individually and on a comparative basis in a series of seven regional meetings involving analysts, a team of senior academic advisers, and Freedom House staff.
 These reviews are followed by cross-regional assessments in which an effort is made to ensure comparability and consistency in the findings across the world.

 Through the years, we have refined and expanded our methodology.
 Recent modifications have aimed to capture changes in the news and information environment without altering the comparability of data since the project’s inception.
 For example, the methodology was modified to incorporate the role of digital media.